Thursday 25 February 2021

 Monday 15 February 2021

-UPROOTED VERSE: Poems about TREES
+UPROOTED VERSE: Poems about TREES, first growth

 Sabal Palmettos